enso-org/enso/docs/syntax/imports.md

 `src/Varia/Tools/Manager.enso` in `My_Lib` published (or not) by `wdanilo` may use `project.Stuff.Things.Util` to refer to the previously mentioned file.

+Currently, the `project` keyword works only in import and export statements.
+Note that it is possible to export a symbol from the current project with the `project` keyword without first importing it.

 ## Import Syntax

 There are two main ways of importing a module into the current scope.